bmacher/eslint-config-typescript/README.md

     project: './tsconfig.json'
   },
   extends: [
-    "@bmacher/eslint-config-typescript",
+    "@sdc-production/eslint-config-typescript",
-    // Use this in CDK projects instead "@bmacher/eslint-config-typescript/cdk",
+    // Use this in CDK projects instead "@sdc-production/eslint-config-typescript/cdk",
+    // Use this if you only need the rules and overrides.
+    "@sdc-production/eslint-config-typescript/rules-only",
   ],
 }
 ```

-The short version `@bmacher/typescript` does also work.
+The short version `@sdc-production/typescript` does also work.
 However, that is [not recommended by ESLint](https://eslint.org/docs/developer-guide/shareable-configs#npm-scoped-modules), as it can lead to name clashes.

 ## Default Rules